Dreams of forbidden food: the spoonful after which you first feel a little more alive

 Such dreams come in periods when a need to revise old “not alloweds” is ripening inside you, but there is still no decision about how to do this openly.

-Your Rebel speaks with you here — the part that has grown tired of a long-outdated prohibition and has decided to step over it.
+In that piece your Rebel becomes visible: the part that has grown tired of a long-outdated prohibition and has decided to step over it.
 Such a dream often comes when a revision of some rule has ripened inside you: it was once fitting, but has stopped being yours, and what is alive in you has begun to dismantle it.
 The Rebel is not a troublemaker; it signals a reform your inner state has long needed.

 Ask yourself: “Which of my rules is now being broken by my own aliveness — and whose was it originally: mine or someone else’s?”